Qiskit/qiskit-ibm-runtime/docs/how_to/run_session.rst

 Specify a backend
 -----------------

 When you start a session, you can specify session options, such as the backend to run on.
-A backend is required if you are using the IBM Quantum premium channel, but optional if you are using the IBM Cloud channel.
+A backend is required if you are using the IBM Quantum channel, but optional if you are using the IBM Cloud channel.
 Once specified, you cannot change the backend used for a session and you cannot specify multiple backends within a session.
-To use a different backend, you have to open a new session.
+To use a different backend, open a new session.

 There are two ways to specify a backend in a session: